 How to start tracking project time

-A few basics before you start: your time tracking tool shouldn’t demand any time or extra effort – its purpose is to make your time more efficient.
+Your time tracking tool shouldn’t demand any time or extra effort – its purpose is to make your time more efficient.
 It also needs to actually provide you with the full picture of what’s going on, otherwise you’ll still be depending on an element of guesswork.

 The most accurate project time trackers are automatic.
 They capture everything you do on a project in the background while you work.
 You can focus on actual productive work knowing an accurate private record of all your project time is being created for you.

-What about spreadsheet templates?
 Even if you’re an Excel genius, it’s just not possible to create a complete data set for your projects using manual input – there room for human error is huge and it’s just not possible to have that level of constant oversight.
 Plus, pouring time into managing and updating spreadsheets undermines the end goal of simplifying project time management.